fichorka/FrontEnd-zadatak/README.md

 ## Displaying Neat grid

-To display a Neat grid uncomment first few lines relating to Neat's visual-grid variable in app/scss/main.scss file.
+To display a Neat grid uncomment first few lines relating to Neat's visual-grid variable in app/scss/main.scss file and then compile.

 ```
 //$visual-grid-color: #bc6767 !global;